I couldn't resist eavesdropping

 .”
 He paused searching for the words to explain that more fully...
 "I wanted to inspire the kids."

-On that first day when I’d visited the park, halfway through my second roll of film, I’d chatted with the woman with the stroller.
+On that first day when I’d visited the park, halfway through my second roll of film, I’d chatted with the woman pushing the stroller.
 She lived nearby, she told me.
 She loved the park.
 “Everyone does!” she said.

 As I stood there talking with her, it struck me that having an entirely relaxed conversation with a young woman I’d never met before was a reflection of the gardener’s work and the atmosphere created in the little park.